CristinaWang/DOMEvent/event.md

 ## Useful Events
 Debounced callback to normalize the callback rate and prevent extreme thrashing in the layout.
 * ONBEFOREUNLOAD [Demo](http://jsbin.com/inelaj/2/edit)
+  * Not works in react/angular single page application
+  * Note that assigning an onbeforeunload handler prevents the browser from caching the page, thus making return visits a lot slower.
+Also, onbeforeunload handlers must be synchronous.
 * ERROR

   ```javascript
   imageNode.addEventListener('error', function(event) {
       image.style.display = 'none';
   });
   ```

+##### Tip :sparkles:
+Use debounce when doing resize/scroll etc event